Earthformer: Exploring Space-Time Transformers for Earth System Forecasting: Model

 \section{Model}

 Similar to previous works~\cite{shi2015convolutional, veillette2020sevir, bai2022rainformer}, we formulate Earth system forecasting as a spatiotemporal sequence forecasting problem.
 The Earth observation data, such as radar echo maps from NEXRAD~\cite{heiss1990nexrad} and climate data from CIMP6~\cite{eyring2016overview}, are represented as a spatiotemporal sequence $[\mathcal{X}_{i}]_{i=1}^T$, $\mathcal{X}_i \in \mathbb{R}^{H\times W\times C_{\text{in}}}$.
 Based on these observations, the model predicts the $K$-step-ahead future $[\mathcal{Y}_{T+i}]_{i=1}^K$, $\mathcal{Y}_{T+i} \in \mathbb{R}^{H\times W\times C_{\text{out}}}$.
-Here, $H, W$ denote the spatial resolution, and $C_{\text{in}}, C_{\text{out}}$ denote the number of measurements available at each space-time coordinate from the input and the target sequence, respectively.
+Here, $H, W$ denote the spatial resolution, and $C_{\text{in}}, C_{\text{out}}$ denote the number of measurements available at each space-time coordinate from the input and target sequences, respectively.
 As illustrated in~\figref{fig:enc_dec}, our proposed \emph{Earthformer} is a hierarchical Transformer encoder-decoder based on \emph{Cuboid Attention}.
 The input observations are encoded as a hierarchy of hidden states and then decoded to the prediction target.
-In the following, we present the detailed design of cuboid attention and the hierarchical encoder-decoder architecture adopted in Earthformer.
+In what follows, we will present the detailed design of cuboid attention and the hierarchical encoder-decoder architecture adopted in Earthformer.